Klein Dytham architecture

 Ginza Place (2016)

-The building on the corner of the Ginza 4 Intersection has already become a big landmark in one of the most expensive property in the entire country.
+The building on the corner of the Ginza 4 Intersection instantly became a major landmark in one of the most expensive areas of the entire country.

 The facade features over 5,000 aluminum panels, and inside has the flagship showrooms of major Japanese brands such as Nissan (Floors 1 and 2) and Sony (Floors 4 and 5).